nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 and I'm not sure there's a precise definition of what is and isn't a rocket stove.

-[My one](https://share.temu.com/qavK5e3s5rA) is just an inexpensive assembly of stacking double-walled stainless steel tubes.
+My [rocket stove](https://share.temu.com/qavK5e3s5rA) is just an inexpensive assembly of stacking double-walled stainless steel tubes.
 When packed away the parts nest neatly inside each other.
 The double stainless steel walls keep a lot of heat